MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_LAB_MANUAL.md

 After completing this lab, you will be able to:

-- Add a Testing project to an ASP.NET Core MVC application.
+- Test an ASP.NET Core MVC application.
-- Create a fake dependency for the test subject.
-- Add Exception Handling for the different environments.
+- Add exception handling for the different environments.
-- Add Logging to an ASP.NET Core MVC application.
+- Add logging to an ASP.NET Core MVC application.

 #### Lab Setup